34 Handy Italian Language Learning Tools for Fun, Fast Progress

 Whether you’re already enrolled in an online Italian course or you’re looking to DIY your lessons with some exciting Italian books or a gripping Italian television drama, the language-learning tools in this post will get you there!

-Why You Should Pack Some Italian Learning Tools into Your Tool Belt
+- Why Add Italian Learning Tools to Your Tool Belt

-Perhaps the most important tool for speaking Italian when you’re starting out is a pronunciation guide.
-These are most ideal for beginners to learn how individual Italian sounds—and thus, Italian words and phrases—are pronounced by native speakers.
+Perhaps the most important tool for speaking Italian when you’re starting out is a pronunciation guide that will help you learn how Italian sounds, words and phrases are said by native speakers.

-This resource offers a fantastic list of audio recordings of Italian sounds along with written explanations.
+This resource offers fantastic audio recordings of Italian sounds along with written explanations.
 While this site has tutorials for many languages and for many levels of Italian, its short tutorial on Italian pronunciation is especially concise and easy.

 Further, it uses already-known English sounds to build bridges to their Italian equivalents—perfect for a straightforward guide to get you speaking Italian fast!